Tutorial: Create a tenant in Windows Virtual Desktop Preview

 New-RdsTenant -Name <TenantName> -AadTenantId <DirectoryID> -AzureSubscriptionId <SubscriptionID>

 The bracketed values should be replaced with values relevant to your organization and tenant.
+The name you choose for your new Windows Virtual Desktop tenant should be globally unique.
 For example, let's say you're the Windows Virtual Desktop TenantCreator for the Contoso organization.
 The cmdlet you'd run would look like this:

 New-RdsTenant -Name Contoso -AadTenantId 00000000-1111-2222-3333-444444444444 -AzureSubscriptionId 55555555-6666-7777-8888-999999999999

-Once you've created your tenant, you'll need to make a host pool.
+Once you've created your tenant, you'll need to create a service principal in Azure Active Directory and assign it a role within Windows Virtual Desktop.
+The service principal will allow you to successfully deploy the Windows Virtual Desktop Azure Marketplace offering to create a host pool.
 To learn more about host pools, continue to the tutorial for creating a host pool in Windows Virtual Desktop.

 Send feedback about: